Download Notice of Privacy Practices | English | Spanish

 - To authorized federal officials for the conduct of lawful intelligence, counter-intelligence, and other national security activities.

-- To correctional institutions and other law enforcement custodial situations, inmates of correctional institutions or in custody of a law enforcement official.
+- To correctional institutions or other law enforcement officials for certain purposes such as protecting your health and safety or the health and safety of others, if you are an inmate of the correctional institution or in custody of a law enforcement official.

 - To determine your eligibility for or enroll you in government health programs.